 The borrowing institution should be prepared to pay any and all of the costs related to their specific loan request.
 An estimate of services provided by Stanford University Libraries will be provided to the borrower before a loan agreement is signed.
 For specific fees, please see Fee Schedule for External Loan.

 Typical costs include:

-- transportation (including packing and crating, freight costs, customs charges, broker’s fees, travel and lodging for a member of the Stanford Preservation Department to inspect the exhibition venue before a decision is made on an application, if necessary, and courier costs).
+- Transportation (including crating, freight costs, customs charges, broker’s fees, travel and lodging for a member of the Stanford Preservation Department to inspect the exhibition venue before a decision is made on an application, if necessary, and courier costs).

-- insurance for borrowed item(s), in transit, in temporary storage, and while on exhibition.
+- Nail to nail insurance for borrowed item(s), in transit, in temporary storage, and while on exhibition.

 All transportation agents must be arranged by Stanford University Libraries, and the cost will be borne by the borrowing institution.
-We will consider applications to use various means of transport but will decline proposals requiring methods that may adversely affect the item(s).
+We require fine art shippers for our materials.
 Transportation agents and transportation companies must be bonded.

 In general, we will not allow warehouse storage of our property in transit to and from the exhibition.